DataDog/hiring-engineers/answers.md

 **Third, I used a 'Timeseries' graph with the anomaly function applied to my database's latency metrics.**

 - **FYI: I connected the PostgreSQL DB to my APM app and fired off a group of requests to create new rows within the DB.
 This graph charts the changes in latency for those requests.**
-  - **I was surprised by how the platform could take a small amount of historical data and make predictions immediately.**
+  - **I was surprised by how the platform could take a small amount of historical data and make predictions nearly immediately.**

 [DashboardURL](https://p.datadoghq.com/sb/bhyiy9gxxdsm6lqv-dd81669030a2ebedf65ca4358517d8fd)